SOB845/Turing-s-Wrath/README.md

 # Turing's Wrath: the password generator
-With the daily rise of the Web 2.0, we find ourselves in need of new user accounts and more secure passwords.
-However, keeping these accounts information is always a pain in the ass.
-You might want to write your account information on a paper (which is way better than digital storages) but that's not the only problem. **How do you make sure your password is as strong as possible?** if you're not sure, then it doesn't matter how you keep it safe.
+With the daily rise of the Web 2.0, we find ourselves in need of more user accounts and more secure passwords.
+However, keeping these account information is always a pain in the ass.
+You may want to write your account information on a paper (which is way better than digital storages) but that's not the only problem. **How do you make sure your password is as strong as it should be?** if you're not sure, then it doesn't matter where you keep it.
 Your password is the heart of your web immunity and **Turing's Wrath** is build to protect it.

 # FAQs
 ### What is Turing's Wrath?
-**Turing's Wrath** is an open-source app developed for generating random passwords.
-It uses Secure Hashing Algorithm (SHA) and other third-party APIs to make sure the generated passwords (although impossible) doesn't collide with _pwned_ passwords.
+**Turing's Wrath** is an open-source password generator developed for generating strong passwords.
+It uses Secure Hashing Algorithm (SHA) and other third-party APIs to make sure the generated passwords (although impossible) doesn't collide with *pwned* passwords.

 ### How do I use it?
 **Turing's Wrath** comes in two versions: **CLI** (command line interface) and **GUI** (graphical user interface).